The Lost Value of Music in Public Education: How to Find a Music Community

 The educational system continues to value and promote academic achievement over creative thinking.
 The result?
 The increased focus on the improvement of student's scores within aptitude tests.
 Resulting in music and art programs not being given the time, value, or funding for music education.

-Testing in subjects like English and Math are quantifiable over creative development testing, which is mostly the reason they have taken a hit.
+Testing in subjects like English and Math is quantifiable, whereas creative development testing is not, which is mostly the reason it has taken a hit.
 While well-intentioned, the program did not take into account the significant loss that would ultimately be the result.
 Music programs have diminished greatly within schools.

 The Value of Music and How to Find a Music Community!

-Music education increases language ability, long-term health, emotional resilience, increased brain capacity, and empathy, as well as social and neurological development.
+Music education enhances language ability, promotes long-term health, fosters emotional resilience, increases brain capacity, and cultivates empathy, as well as social and neurological development.

 At Leading Note Studios, we are committed to music education and firmly agree on the intellectual and cultural importance of music.
 Music joins languages, mathematics, science, the humanities, and many other art disciplines.
-It works as both an essential mode of thought and work, as well as an avenue for achievement.
+It serves as both an essential mode of thought and work, as well as a means of achieving success.
 Music is a unique form of communication with its own body of knowledge and skills, and music literacy is fundamental to every education.

 There are many Music Schools all over the San Diego area.
-Be diligent in finding a school that will provide you or your child the foundational skills necessary for lifelong learning.
-A school that has a proven track record offers lessons for all instruments, and has a strong online and website presence will be a great place to start.
+Be diligent in finding a school that will provide you or your child with the foundational skills necessary for lifelong learning.
+A school with a proven track record, offering lessons for all instruments, and boasting a strong online presence and website will be a great place to start.

-We recently opened a second location in San Marcos on January 30, 2020, due to the numerous calls for Music Lessons.
-Tour the school, ask questions, but by all means, don't miss out on the gift that music will bring to you and your family.
+Tour the schools, ask questions, but by all means, don't miss out on the gift that music will bring to you and your family.